UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Set a calendar reminder before your gas contract expires to avoid automatically rolling over to a higher variable rate plan.

-The most dangerous moment for your wallet is the day your contract expires.
-If you do nothing, both Georgia Natural Gas and Gas South will automatically roll you over to a variable rate plan.
-These variable rates are often significantly higher than the fixed rate you were paying.
-This “renewal shock” is the primary reason for customer complaints.
+The most dangerous moment for your wallet is the exact day your contract expires.
+If you do nothing, both Georgia Natural Gas and Gas South will automatically roll your account over to a variable-rate plan.
+These variable rates are almost always significantly higher than the fixed rate you were previously paying.
+This “renewal shock” is the primary reason for customer complaints across the entire industry.

-Both companies are required to send you a notification before your contract ends.
-GNG is generally very consistent with these notices, but it is easy to miss a piece of mail or an email.
-We recommend setting a calendar reminder on your phone for 11 months after your service start date.
-This gives you one month to shop for a new rate before your contract expires.
+Both companies are legally required to send you a notification before your contract ends.
+GNG is generally very consistent with these notices, but it is easy to accidentally miss a piece of mail or a buried email.
+We highly recommend setting a digital calendar reminder on your phone for 11 months after your service start date.
+This gives you a full month to shop for a new rate before your contract expires.

-It is also smart to start comparing offers 30–45 days before your expiration date.
-If you want to understand more about how these plans work, you can read our guide on fixed vs. variable rates to see which strategy suits your financial goals.
+It is always smart to start comparing offers 30–45 days before your expiration date.
+If you want to dive deeper into how these plans structure their renewals, you can read our guide on fixed vs. variable rates to see which strategy suits your personal financial goals.

 Illustration comparing large vs community gas brands for stability or flexibility in Georgia.